GabrielBrotas/Learning-Journey/examples/argocd-kubevela/first-approach/README.md

 That’s it!
 Now you can create/modify OAM files, push to git, and Argo CD will automatically deploy them to your Kubernetes cluster, all via the magic of GitOps!

+## Problems Found in this Approach

+- It doesn't work so well with the `app-of-apps` concept, as the `argo-repo-server` will only render the OAM files into Kubernetes resources so the OAM apps won't be treated as an ArgoCD Application.
+For example,

 ## Clean Up

 ```sh